education and engagement

 Mosaic expands the concept of its Reflection Series, started in 2022 in conjunction with The Till Trilogy, to year-round programming that provides inroads for deep engagement with the themes of our plays.
 Through cross-disciplinary, citywide partnerships, Mosaic will produce an innovative series of concerts, readings, panels, and symposiums that spark meaningful reflection and foster conversation about our work.

-The Reflection Series is sponsored by the CrossCurrents Foundation and Mosaic Partners Circle Believers Leslie Scallet Lieberman & Maury Lieberman and Activists Margaret & John Hauge.
+The Reflection Series is sponsored by Capitol Hill Community Foundation and Mayor’s Office of LGBTQ Affairs, and Partners Circle Visionaries Cathy & Bob Solomon, Believers Leslie Scallet Lieberman & Maury Lieberman (of blessed memory), Champions Ken Grossinger & Micheline Klagsburn, and Activists John & Meg Hauge.

 PAST REFLECTION SERIES